BlueSpatial/AzureWeb/readme.md

 For setup project need to install wix http://wixtoolset.org/

 When deploy:
-Must enable 64 bit application in application pool and enable full folder permission for this site
+- Must enable 64 bit application in application pool and enable full folder permission for this site
+- Unload the docker project when publish

 about license: